DIY Pool Maintenance: Complete Guide for Beginners 2024

 Salt Water Generator Maintenance

 If you have a salt water pool, inspect the cell monthly for calcium buildup.
 Clean with muriatic acid solution (4:1 water to acid ratio) when buildup becomes visible.
+SAFETY CRITICAL: Always add acid to water, never water to acid, to prevent dangerous reactions.
 Always turn off power before removing cell.

 Troubleshooting Common Issues